Corky3892/rock-box/README.md

 # Generate a new ssh_keypair (can skip if you already have one)
 ssh-keygen

-# Create config.yaml
+# Create config.yaml from the template
-mv config.template.yaml config.yaml
+cp config.template.yaml config.yaml

 # Update config.yaml
-# User your favorite text editor
+# Use your favorite text editor

 # Provision vagrant, this can take a while
 vagrant up